veprbl/mysqlpp/README-Visual-C++.txt

         http://msdn2.microsoft.com/en-us/library/k8d11d4s.aspx

     You may want to study examples\vstudio\wforms\wforms.vcproj to see all this in action.
-Note that some of the paths will be different, because it can use relative paths for mysqlpp.dll.
+Note that some of the paths will be different, because it can use relative paths for mysqlpp_d.dll and mysqlpp.dll.

 Working With Bakefile